digital-asset/docs.daml.com/docs/2.7.0/docs/tools/sandbox.rst

    }]

 - ``jwt-rs-256-crt``.
-  The sandbox will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given X.509 certificate file.
+  The Sandbox expects all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.

 - ``jwt-es-256-crt``.
-  The sandbox will expect all tokens to be signed with ES256 (ECDSA using P-256 and SHA-256) with the public key loaded from the given X.509 certificate file.
+  The Sandbox expects all tokens to be signed with ES256 (ECDSA using P-256 and SHA-256) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.

 - ``jwt-es-512-crt``.
-  The sandbox will expect all tokens to be signed with ES512 (ECDSA using P-521 and SHA-512) with the public key loaded from the given X.509 certificate file.
+  The Sandbox expects all tokens to be signed with ES512 (ECDSA using P-521 and SHA-512) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.

 Instead of specifying the path to a certificate, you can also a `JWKS <https://tools.ietf.org/html/rfc7517>`__ URL.
-In that case, the sandbox will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given JWKS URL.
+In that case, the Sandbox expects all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given JWKS URL.

 .. code-block:: none